-Returned Product Nonwarranty Determination

-After Aerotech's examination, the buyer shall be notified of the repair cost.
-At such time the buyer must issue a valid purchase order to cover the cost of the repair and freight, or authorize the product(s) to be shipped back as is, at the buyer's expense.
-Failure to obtain a purchase order number or approval within (30) days of notification will result in the product(s) being returned as is, at the buyer's expense.
-Repair work is warranted for (90) days from date of shipment.
-Replacement components are warranted for one year from date of shipment.
+Returned Product Non- warranty Determination After Aerotech's examination, the buyer shall be notified the buyer must issue a valid purchase order to cover the authorize the product(s) to be shipped back as is, at the b a purchase order number or approval within (30) days product(s) being returned as is, at the buyer's expense.
+He days from date of shipment.
+Replacement components date of shipment. of the repair cost of the re- uyer's expens of notificatio Repair work is are warranted cost.
+At such time epair and freight, or e.
+Failure to obtain on will result in the s warranted for (90) d for one year from Rush Service At times, the buyer may desire to expedite a repair.
+Regardless of warranty or out-of- warranty status, the buyer must issue a valid purchase order to cover the added rush service cost.

-Rush Service

-At times, the buyer may desire to expedite a repair.
-Regardless of warranty or out-of-warranty status, the buyer must issue a valid purchase order to cover the added rush service cost.
 Rush service is subject to Aerotech's approval.

-On-site Warranty Repair

-If an Aerotech product cannot be made functional by telephone assistance or by sending and having the customer install replacement parts, and cannot be returned to the Aerotech service center for repair, and if Aerotech determines the problem could be warranty-related, then the following policy applies:

-Aerotech will provide an on-site field service representative in a reasonable amount of time, provided that the customer issues a valid purchase order to Aerotech covering all transportation and subsistence costs.
+On-site Warranty Repair If an Aerotech product cannot be made functional by telephone assistance or by sending and having the customer install replacement parts, and cannot be returned to the Aerotech service center for repair, and if Aerotech determines the problem could be warranty-related, then the following policy applies: Aerotech will provide an on-site field service representative in a reasonable amount of time, provided that the customer issues a valid purchase order to Aerotech covering all transportation and subsistence costs.
 For warranty field repairs, the customer will not be charged for the cost of labor and material.
 If service is rendered at times other than normal work periods, then special service rates apply.

-If during the on-site repair it is determined the problem is not warranty related, then the terms and conditions stated in the following "On-Site Non-Warranty Repair" section apply.

-On-site Non-warranty Repair If any Aerotech product cannot be made functional by telephone assistance or purchased replacement parts, and cannot be returned to the Aerotech service center for repair, then the following field service policy applies:

-Aerotech will provide an on-site field service representative in a reasonable amount of time, provided that the customer issues a valid purchase order to Aerotech covering all transportation and subsistence costs and the prevailing labor cost, including travel time, necessary to complete the repair.
+If during the on-site repair it is determined the problem terms and conditions stated in the following "On-Site apply. is not warrar Non-Warrar nty related, then the nty Repair" section On-site Non-warranty Repair If any Aerotech product cannot be made functional by telephone assistance or purchase replacement parts, and cannot be returned to the Aerotech service center for repair, the the following field service policy applies: Aerotech will provide an on-site field service representative in a reasonable amount of time, provided that the customer issues a valid purchase order to Aerotech covering a transportation and subsistence costs and the prevailing labor cost, including travel time necessary to complete the repair.
+Company Address Aerotech, Inc. 101 Zeta Drive Pittsburgh, PA 15238-2897 USA Phone: Fax: (412) 963-7470 (412) 963-7459

-Company Address

-Aerotech, Inc. 101 Zeta Drive Pittsburgh, PA 15238-2897 USA

-Phone: (412) 963-7470

-Fax: